Great Lakes water levels still setting records

 |0

-This work, Great Lakes water levels still setting records, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Great Lakes water levels still setting records, by Emily Schaefer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT